recolic/microsoft-intune-archlinux/README.md

 # Intune for Arch Linux

-> **This repo will stay outdated until it stops working.** Intune is already buggy and let's don't break it further!!
+> To avoid breaking existing setup, **this repo will stay outdated until it stops working.**

 ## Before even start